Skip to main content

 dCorps is a digitally native base layer for corporations and nonprofit organizations.

 It provides a shared standard where organizations can be created, owned, governed, and operated on-chain.
-The dCorps Hub is the kernel: it defines canonical identity, ownership and authority, governance actions, treasury control, standardized accounting events, document anchoring, and an auditable history.
+The dCorps Hub is the kernel: it defines canonical identity, ownership and authority, governance actions, wallet structure, commerce primitives, standardized accounting events, document anchoring, and an auditable history.

 v1 in one sentence

-In v1, an entity can register, set roles and wallets, run stablecoin operations through tagged accounting events, and view reproducible cash-based operating and allocation summaries over any selected timeframe, with optional evidence anchoring.
+In v1, an entity can register, set roles and authority/operational wallets, issue invoices or recurring plans, run stablecoin operations through tagged accounting events, and view reproducible cash-based operating and allocation summaries over any selected timeframe, with optional evidence anchoring.

 Later phases are designed to support multiple approved stablecoins and, where technically and legally possible, CBDC-style instruments through the approved asset registry and optional jurisdiction adapter modules.
 This is expected to require issuer and jurisdiction cooperation and to be pursued through ecosystem adoption work coordinated by the foundation and ResCo (planned).